msvincognito/um-linux/README.md

-# Linux tricks for Maastricht University
+# GNU/Linux tricks for Maastricht University
 This repository contains commands and configs I found useful regarding the use of University services.
 Some of these may be distro-specific so your mileage may vary.